 Empty CAL containers:

-Shipping Agent responsibilities
+Shipping agent responsibilities

 The principal shipping agent:

-- will be sent directions to secure all CAL cargo on the wharf for inspection
+- will be sent directions to secure all CAL cargo on the wharf for inspection.

 Charges associated with empty container park inspections, third party treatments and cleaning are applied by the relevant service provider.

-- managed in accordance with the First point of entry biosecurity standards (ports)
+- managed in accordance with the First point of entry biosecurity standards (ports).

-- stacked and stored separately to non-CAL cargo and salt ringed (or other department-approved control) to minimise pest movement and cross contamination
+- surrounded by an uninterrupted salt barrier (or other department-approved control) to minimise pest movement and cross contamination.

-A CAL Inspection consists of:
+A CAL Inspection includes:

-- an external inspection of break bulk cargo
+- an external inspection of break bulk cargo by a biosecurity officer.

 - an internal inspection of empty containers conducted by either: